BuoyantIO/cert-manager-workshop/DEMO.md

 ```

 Just to prove that there's really a certificate in there, let's take a closer
 look at it.
-See the `ca.crt` key listed in the output?
+See the `tls.crt` key listed in the output?
 Its value is a
 base64-encoded certificate (which, yes, means that it's base64-encoded
 base64-encoded data -- oh well).